 National Genomics Test Directory

 From 1st April 2020, there will be a new National Genomic Test Directory listing the different tests you will be able to order across the spectrum of rare disease.
-Details of the tests available for rare and inherited disease are available here.
+The directory contains details of the tests available for rare and inherited disease and is available here.

 You may find a test that you have previously ordered has a different name in the test directory.
 Please contact the laboratory if you need further information.